 Execution Steps

-1. The tester shall generate a SUCI for a registered SUPI with the protection scheme output for Profile B. The ephemeral public key of the UE should be in the uncompressed point format specified in [x] clause 2.3.3.
-The remaining parts of the protection scheme output retain their format [x].
+1. The tester shall generate a SUCI for a registered SUPI with the protection scheme output for Profile B. The ephemeral public key of the UE should be in the uncompressed point format specified in SECG SEC 1 [8] clause 2.3.3.
+The remaining parts of the protection scheme output retain their format specified in SECG SEC 1 [8].

 NOTE 1: The uncompressed point format shall have a size of 65 bytes, and the most significant byte shall be 0x04.
 The compressed point format shall have a size of 33 bytes, with 0x02 or 0x03 as the most significant byte.
 Test data in TS 33.501 [2], clause C.4.4.1.